yjichkar/Inventory-management-/README.md

 `Visualization.pbix`

 #### **Purpose:**
-This Power BI report provides a comprehensive visualization of [insert key focus of the report, e.g., "production performance metrics," "sales trends," "customer insights," etc.].
+This Power BI report provides a comprehensive visualization , e.g., "production performance metrics," "sales trends," "customer insights," etc.].
 It is designed to aid stakeholders in making data-driven decisions by presenting key metrics, trends, and actionable insights.

 #### **Key Features:**
 - **Dashboards and Visualizations:**